 A significant surge in the share of COVID-19 claims occurred in December 2021 and January 2022, driven by the Omicron variant.

-COVID-19 indemnity claim frequency has been modest through May but may increase again with the recent surge of infections in California.
+COVID-19 indemnity claim frequency dropped significantly following the January 2022 surge but modestly increased through July during the recent surge of infections in California.

 COVID-19 Share of Indemnity Claims